Teufelauto/Hytale-Weapon-Scraper/README.md

 # Instructions
 Coded in Godot 4.6

 There is no GUI.
 It just opens a rectangle, letting you know it ran that you then need to close.
+(Auto-quit added to uncompiled code.
+Useful for *nearly* headless use.)

 Compiled executable must be run once to create folder:
 C:\Users\~UserName~\AppData\Roaming\Godot\app_userdata\Hytale Weapon Scraper